 Ulster is a very small town located in the state of Pennsylvania.
 With a population of 3,905 people and just one neighborhood, Ulster is the 401st largest community in Pennsylvania.

-Ulster is a blue-collar town, with 35.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ulster is generally considered to be a blue-collar town.
+35.04% of the Ulster workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ulster is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Ulster who work in office and administrative support (14.14%), management occupations (11.33%), and sales jobs (9.64%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.64% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Ulster is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ulster doesn't have a public transportation system that people use for their commute.

 The per capita income in Ulster in 2022 was $32,803, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $131,212 for a family of four.
 However, Ulster contains both very wealthy and poor people as well.